Ketovore: a new word in the dictionary! Today we will dissect the Ketovore diet, and there is a lot to unpack.

 However, if your body requires you to supplement with B12 (critical) , Vitamin D, Omega 3’s, Iodine, Iron (critical), calcium and zinc, then I would call that restrictive.

-I hope that you have enjoyed this post and will share it with anyone who can benefit.
+I hope that you have enjoyed this post and please share it with anyone that you think may benefit from it.
 Sharing is caring!

 And follow me on Pinterest!